microsoft/fast/specs/button.md

 ### Non-goals
 - Complex or compisite buttons (like split button)
+- Inline "hypertext" anchor
+  - This component will expose a base class that a "hypertext" component can leverage, but the component itself is not in the scope of the button.

 ### Features
 - Can represent either a hyperlink or a button